SlavicG/sg/README.md

 # SG (StarGust) Programming Language

-This is a very simple programming language I made for learning purposes.
+This is a quite minimalistic programming language I made for learning purposes.

 #### Credits
 I learned a lot and was inspired from the Books by Thorsten Ball - "Writing an Interpreter in GO" and "Writing a Compiler in GO".